svlentink/www/lentink.consulting/README.md

 ## Availability

-Until the summer of 2019, available for only two days per week, the other days I am finishing my
+Until the summer of 2019, available for only three days per week, the other days I am finishing my
 MSc.
 [Security and Network engineering](https://os3.nl).

 ## links